mieweb/docs/content/general-functionality/health-surveillance/due-list.md

 version: 69
 id: 1K5UaYbMQfk8hO8SLpWlUDIEsm3-u6zYdENSWRY2Usdg
 source: https://drive.google.com/open?id=1K5UaYbMQfk8hO8SLpWlUDIEsm3-u6zYdENSWRY2Usdg
+menu:
+    main:
+        name: "Due List"
+        identifier: "1K5UaYbMQfk8hO8SLpWlUDIEsm3-u6zYdENSWRY2Usdg"
+        parent: "13d8ccdFH7JxUSmcuuvP6MbeYsXaR-GYMpSLZpwYvERg"
+        weight: 1840
 ---
 Tests or Procedures items that are "due" (pending) are displayed in dynamic encounters, as a portlet from the Summary chart tab, and from its own specific chart tab named Due List.
 This allows clinicians visibility of those tests that are pending as ‘due' for the chart.

 ## Due List Portlet

 When viewing the Summary chart tab, there is a portlet available for display named Due List.
 This portlet displays any pending due list items for the chart.
 These are not "orders" that were referred out to have performed, but these are pending due list items (tests/procedures) that need to either be ordered and referred out to an outside facility, or items that need performed in office and marked as completed, or marked declined/waived, etc. This list is managed in the Due List chart tab and/or from within dynamic encounters.
-For more information on how portlets work in this chart tab, please see help guide named [Patient Summary-Interactive Chart Tab](https://docs.google.com/document/d/1kouQ-tdv7uMZR6kMdDr4gZ206Qt3z9_wUjiiBGGP6Kk).
+For more information on how portlets work in this chart tab, please see help guide named [Patient Summary-Interactive Chart Tab](../e-chart/patient-summary-interactive-chart-tab.html).